TylerAndreasen/ProgrammingNotes/CPP.md

 At times it is easier to implement a test of some functionality or idea in a single file, which contains all of the code for the class, and the main() method which will operate on the code.
 There is a time and a place for this approach to development in C++ but I find myself tiring of the hassle that comes along with moving from a single file to multi-file implmentations of the idea, especially as I do not intend to create separate solutions when doing this sort of shift (though perhaps I should if I ever take this approach again).
 There are a few sources of frustration when making the move from a single file to multiple.
 1. Method Declarations:: When implementing a class in a single file, the class can contain every element it needs to function as a class.
 When following language standards for C++, the header file contains essentially a series of sections of the original implmentation, while the new `.cpp` file contains everything the old file did, minus the class declaration, plus the `#include "relevant.h"`, plus the token `ClassName::` preceeding every method declaration that is implemented the `.cpp` file.
 (See:: OOP may imply that not all methods declared by the header file are implement by a `.cpp` file of the same name.
 As such methods may need different implementations for different subclasses, though I am unsure how to implement a subclass at this time.)
 2. Type Shenanigans:: As mentioned in *1.1 Classes Across Files*, (I believe) link-time issues can occur when needed types (string, vector) are included in the `.cpp` file using them extensively, but are not included in the header file which includes those types in the parameters and class members.
 I do find it slightly strange that there is not an early error message for this in Visual Studio.
-This however may be the result of my not understanding when that sort of check can be done in the journey from source code to on-screen execution.
+This however may be the result of my not understanding when that sort of check can be done in the journey from source code to execution.

 ### **2. TODO C++ Style Guide**

 This section is dedicated only to the style of C++ as a language, not the function of the parts described.

 1. Defining Classes : Classes in C++ are fully defined in two parts (just as variables are).
 And this takes the form of two parts: the header file, and the implementation file.
-This separation of definitions creates a huge flexibility that I do not fully grasp the consequences of, as header files can be defined in one place for basic behaviors, and local implementations can be made in files that are not a solely dedicated to that class definition.
+This separation of definitions creates a huge flexibility that I do not fully grasp the consequences of, as header files can be defined in one place for basic behaviors, and local implementations can be made in files that are not a solely dedicated to that class or subclass definition.
     1. The Header File supplies class member declarations.
 Variables and fields are defined by their types, modifiers, and names.
 Functions and Methods are defined by their access modifiers, return types, names, and parameters.
 The Header File also seems to be the intended place for constant class variables.
 Given the nature of C++ compilation, care must be taken with how header files are used and defined.
 It is quite easy to define a simple header file, try to use it and get compile errors.
 This is because a class definition can only exist once within what the linker is aware of, which is easily broken if a header file is included in both the implementing class file and the main() file.
-See the below alert for more information about how to
+See the below alert for more information about how to avoid this in the header file itself.
     2. The Implementation File supplies the runnable code that is executed.
 All code within this file must have a declaration within the header or will cause a compile error.
 Note: It is convention with C++ to create paired header and implementation files, for which the latter implements all members of the former.
 It is possible however to implement members in multiple files, varying the implementation in each.
 And it is one of the greatest strengths of C++ (from what I would understand) to create multiple implementations in different translation units.
 Allowing classes to be given a structure in one place, and have the implementation vary based on use case (including things like variations of NPC AI).

 > [!IMPORTANT]